Aura Revive Massage Gun Review

 Nothing is surprising about the design; we’ve seen it before with sports massagers such as Mebak 3 and Darcorm.

 There are no visible screws; you’ll have to go all the way underneath the panel to find one.
-We also like the matte black finish, although we would’ve appreciated a bit more variety in terms of color – you only get the black version.
+We also like the matte black finish, although we would’ve appreciated a bit more variety in terms of color – nowadays you only get a white version.

 Another good thing is the zippered carrying case, which looks fantastic.
 Everything is neatly packed, including a user manual with the gun’s specifications and warranty information, as well as an Aura Revive massage gun manual with instructions on how to operate it.